asardain/asardain.github.io/_posts/2017-12-29-Introduction-to-ggplot2.md

 Let's say we are interested in plotting the relationship between a flower's sepal length and its sepal width.
 For now, we will assume we're not interested in distinguishing between the three species.

-Let's see how we might plot this:
+Let's start by taking a look at our dataset:

-    library(ggplot2) # Load in the ggplot library data(iris) # Load in the dataset iris from R's built-in datasets head(iris) # Let's take a quick look at what the data looks like
+    data(iris) # Load in the dataset iris from R's built-in datasets head(iris)

     ##   Sepal.Length Sepal.Width Petal.Length Petal.Width Species